Fernando Aenlle-Rocha: Early life and career

-Aenlle-Rocha earned his Bachelor of Arts from Princeton University in 1983 and his Juris Doctor from the UC Berkeley School of Law in 1986.
+Aenlle-Rocha earned his Artium Baccalaureus from Princeton University in 1983 and his Juris Doctor from the UC Berkeley School of Law in 1986.
 He began his career as a deputy district attorney in the Los Angeles County District Attorney's office.
 From 1990 to 1994, he was an Assistant United States Attorney for the Southern District of Florida.
 In 1994, he moved back to California and became an Assistant United States Attorney for the Central District of California.

 In 1999, Aenlle-Rocha entered private practice as an associate with Stephan, Oringher, Richman & Theodora in Los Angeles.
 In 2000, he became a partner at McDermott Will & Emery.
 From 2005 to 2017, Aenlle-Rocha was a partner at White & Case, where he focused on commercial litigation, white collar criminal defense, and corporate corruption investigations.
 He was appointed by California Governor Jerry Brown to the Los Angeles County Superior Court in 2017, where he served until becoming a federal judge.